How To Make A Patch Panel

 Article by Mark Trotta

-If a body panel has rust spots but no collision damage, replacing the whole panel may not be necessary.
 An alternative is to cut out only the rusted area, then make a template, trace it onto sheet metal, cut it out, and weld it in.
-This is a time consuming process, but having the right tools will save you time (providing that you use them correctly).
+This is a time consuming process, but a little planning and having the right tools will save you a lot of time.

 Full Panel vs Patch Panel

 If you bring your car to a body shop, they'll want to replace the entire panel, regardless of whether or not it can be repaired.
-This is simple economics--it's quicker and more cost-effective for them to replace the whole panel.
-The labor may be less, but overall you'll pay more once you include the cost of the replacement panel.
-This often puts body repair out of a person's restoration budget.
+This is simple economics--it's quicker and more cost-effective for them to replace the entire thing.
+The labor may be less, but once you include the cost of the replacement panel the total bill will be more.
+This why farming out bodywork is usually out of a person's budget.

 Cutting and Removing Rusty Panels